In the guide

 This guidance is for England

-All persons who take animals on a journey, whatever the length, have a duty to ensure that the animals are transported in a way that is not likely to cause injury or undue suffering.
+All persons who transport animals, however far, have a duty to ensure that the animals are transported in a way that is not likely to cause injury or unnecessary suffering.
+They must be transported in a means of transport and under conditions that are suitable for that animal.

 - no person transports an animal or causes animals to be transported in a way that is likely to cause injury or undue suffering